Return to Silent Hill

 He does part of that.
 He goes home and picks up a bottle that turns out to be empty.
 Something catches his eye.
 There is a letter in an envelope on the floor.
 He opens it and it is from Mary.
 She asks him to come to Silent Hill to meet him in their special place.
 That’s what he does.

 Upon arriving, he finds that things are off.
 The tunnel is closed.
-He has to take a footpath.
+He falls asleep in his car and when he comes to, there is a mist with ashes falling from the sky.
+With the tunnel closed, he uses a footpath.
 This leads to a cemetery that is by the lake, which is flooding.
-We see Maria (also Anderson) taking sandbags to create a barrier.
+We see Angela (also Anderson) taking sandbags to create a barrier.
 She asks him to help, but he moves one and continues to look for Mary.

 Along his walk he sees different places where he has memories with Mary.
 These also help to piece together the back-story.
 It sounds like Mary’s father was a cult leader in Silent Hill.
 There were people who continued to worship him even after he passed.
 This includes Dara (Emily Carding), Claudette (Martine Richards), Cal (Howard Saddler) and the Meyers twins (Lara and Karya Duru).